 PEFC is able to draw on a wide network of experts with theoretical and practical knowledge of sustainable forest management and related issues.

-Yet, PEFC seeks continually to improve its knowledge base and performance.
-To this end, PEFC is engaged in a range of activities intended to
+However, we are continually seeking to improve our knowledge base and performance.
+To this end, we are engaged in a range of activities intended to

 - raise awareness of certification,

 - contribute to research and new scientific knowledge,

 - enable a better understanding of traditional knowledge and cultural heritage embodied by forests to promote their sustainable management and certification.

 A few projects at a glance…

 The promotion of certification in those areas where it is less widespread, but where the sustainable management of forests has taken on increasing urgency in light of efforts to combat climate change and alleviate poverty.
 Following the first phase in Europe, this project is now focusing on the establishment of enabling conditions that could expand certification amongst landholders in other parts of the world, with pilot projects currently underway in Malaysia, Nepal, Thailand and Vietnam.